usegalaxy-eu/website/_events/2018-09-13-Announcement-Galaxy-course.md

    list and can give your place to others, even on short notice.
 2. You can bring your *own notebook* or computers will be available.
 Eduroam is available, ask your institute for how to login.
 3. The workshop is free of charge.
 No stipends for travel or accommodation are available.
+4. DZL Academy Fellows will be reimbursed for travel and accommodation by DZL Academy.

 ## Program: